How will Rite Painting prep the exterior of my house to be painted?

 Is Rite Painting licensed, bonded and insured?

 Yes, we invite you to verify our licensing by visiting the Washington State Dept. of Labor and Industries website.
-Attached is our current insurance certificate and further information can be provided upon request.
+Attached is our current insurance certificate certificate and further information can be provided upon request.

 Who will be painting my home?